Beer and food

 Tasting notes: It has a subtle biscuit malt base balanced by a generous lashing of Czech hops giving a nice hop brightness and peppery, spicy aroma from the Saaz hops.
 It has been aged in conditioning tanks and filtered to give a nice crisp finish.
 Like always: no chemicals, additives and preservatives.This is a clear, pale golden colour.
 This is light on the palate, clean and delicate, but with plenty of sophisticated flavour.
 There’s enough bitterness to make it interesting, and a little spiciness from the hops.

-With food: amazing with pizza and able to cutting through the melted mozzarella, snappy bitterness really good with the sweetness of shellfish, sharp and dry enough to drink as an aperitif in champagne flutes, good with Vietnamese/Thai spices, hop notes play with cumin and coriander in Mexican dishes, stands up to oily fish like mackerel, salmon, Irish caviar, the fat of ham.
+With food: amazing with pizza and able to cutting through the melted mozzarella, snappy bitterness really good with the sweetness of shellfish, sharp and dry enough to drink as an aperitif in champagne flutes with a half-dozen Irish oysters or have a glass with some savoury home-popped popcorn.
+Good with Vietnamese/Thai spices, hop notes play with cumin and coriander in Mexican dishes, stands up to oily fish like mackerel, salmon, Irish caviar, the fat of ham.
 Avoid delicate fish or a beefy winter stew.

 Howling Gale Ale ABV 5%

 Tasting notes: Like blitzing down the Ballyhouras on your bike with an icy wind in your face, this delivers a refreshing crisp smack around the gills.
 Howling Gale is a refreshing pale ale hopped with American Chinook, Amarillo and Centennial hops.
 Characterised by a moderate hop bitterness, balanced with slightly biscuit and caramel pale malt body, it has a pleasant grapefruit and citrus aroma.